JohnRamboJedi/SupportCodingInterview/README.md

   * Enter command npm i
   * Enter command npm start

-The applciation will auto load in a browser and you can test it!
+The application will auto load in a browser and you can test it!